 While personal credit affects home loans and personal finance, business credit specifically impacts:

-• Business lines of credit
+- Business lines of credit and overdrafts.

-• Commercial vehicle finance
+- Commercial vehicle finance.

-• Trade finance and invoice finance
+- Trade finance and invoice finance.

 5 Strategies to Strengthen Your Credit for Equipment Finance